veragolz/linguaxprep/README.md

 # linguaxprep
 Our Linguax PREP Code for our PP in 2020/2021.

-Zhanna Khairulina
+Zhanna Khairulina,
-Elnaz Ghofrani
+Elnaz Ghofrani,
-Prudence Kahungu
+Prudence Kahungu,
-Vera Golz
+Vera Golz,